Computer maintenance for Windows, and including free third-party maintenance apps.

 You would be advised to download and install any of these programs to an alternate drive to the drive where the files were lost.

-The tips on this page will help you have a smoother running PC or Windows device.
+The computer maintenance tips on this page will help you have a smoother running PC or Windows device.

 Any recommended apps or extensions here have good reputations and are free to use.